Nondualism: Christian contemplation and mysticism

 In Christian mysticism, contemplative prayer and apophatic theology are central elements.
 In contemplative prayer, the mind is focused by constant repetition a phrase or word.
 Saint John Cassian recommended use of the phrase "O God, make speed to save me: O Lord, make haste to help me".
 Another formula for repetition is the name of Jesus or the Jesus Prayer, which has been called "the mantra of the Orthodox Church", although the term "Jesus Prayer" is not found in the Fathers of the Church.
 The author of The Cloud of Unknowing recommended use of a monosyllabic word, such as "God" or "Love".

 Apophatic theology is derived from Neo-Platonism via Pseudo-Dionysius the Areopagite.
 In this approach, the notion of God is stripped from all positive qualifications, leaving a "darkness" or "unground", it had a strong influence on western mysticism.
 A notable example is Meister Eckhart, who also attracted attention from Zen-Buddhists like D.T.
 Suzuki in modern times, due to the similarities between Buddhist thought and Neo-Platonism.

 The Cloud of Unknowing – an anonymous work of Christian mysticism written in Middle English in the latter half of the 14th century – advocates a mystic relationship with God.
 The text describes a spiritual union with God through the heart.
 The author of the text advocates centering prayer, a form of inner silence.
 According to the text, God can not be known through knowledge or from intellection.
 It is only by emptying the mind of all created images and thoughts that we can arrive to experience God.
 Continuing on this line of thought, God is completely unknowable by the mind.
 God is not known through the intellect but through intense contemplation, motivated by love, and stripped of all thought.

 Thomism, though not non-dual in the ordinary sense, considers the unity of God so absolute that even the duality of subject and predicate, to describe him, can be true only by analogy.
 In Thomist thought, even the Tetragrammaton is only an approximate name, since "I am" involves a predicate whose own essence is its subject.

 The former nun and contemplative Bernadette Roberts is considered a nondualist by Jerry Katz.

-Hypostatic-union is an incomplete form of non-duality applied to a tertiary entity, neglecting the subjective self.